Records

 OUTRIGHT WORLD LAND SPEED RECORD

-The current holder of the Outright World Land Speed Record is ThrustSSC, a twin turbofan jet-powered car which achieved 763.035 mph - 1227.985 km/h - over one mile in October 1997.
-This was the first supersonic record as it broke the sound barrier at Mach 1.016.
+The current holder of the Outright World Land Speed Record is ThrustSSC driven by Andy Green, a twin turbofan jet-powered car which achieved 763.035 mph - 1227.985 km/h - over one mile in October 1997.
+This is the first supersonic record as it exceeded the sound barrier at Mach 1.016.

 Other famous holders of the Outright World Land Speed Record include: